42-AH/mockfish/README.md

 Mockfish is a low-level chess AI, powered by the minimax algorithm, using alpha-beta pruning, written in 100% Python.
-It has an estimated 1550 ELO on hard mode.
+It has an estimated 1550 ELO on hard mode, with an average of 87.9% accuracy compared to the leading chess engine.

 ## MINIMAX
 Minmax is a decision rule used in artificial intelligence, decision theory, game theory, statistics, and philosophy for minimizing the possible loss for a worst case scenario.